-Motivated by an increase in U.S. consumption of foods prepared away from home and their negative effect on diet quality (see The Impact of Food Away From Home on Adult Diet Quality and How Food Away From Home Affects Children's Diet Quality), the Patient Protection and Affordable Care Act of 2010 requires chain restaurants to post the number of calories in each standard menu item by March 23, 2011.
-Although some restaurants posted this information voluntarily and others in response to State or local requirements, the new law authorizes the FDA to set uniform requirements for restaurants with 20 or more locations under the same name and offering similar menu items.
+Motivated by an increase in U.S. consumption of foods prepared away from home and their negative effect on diet quality (see The Impact of Food Away From Home on Adult Diet Quality and How Food Away From Home Affects Children's Diet Quality), the Patient Protection and Affordable Care Act of 2010 authorizes the FDA to set uniform requirements for restaurants with 20 or more locations under the same name and offering similar menu items.
+FDA published its final regulations in the Federal Register on December 1, 2014, and businesses covered by the regulations are required to be in compliance by December 1, 2016.
+Although some restaurants posted this information voluntarily and others in response to State or local requirements, the new law supersedes any State or local legislation.
 The effect of this requirement on diet quality is as yet unknown, as many factors influence food choices, especially when dining out (see "Will Calorie Labeling in Restaurants Make a Difference?").

 The 2005 ERS report, Nutrition Labeling in the Food-Away-From-Home Sector: An Economic Assessment, examined the dietary implications of increased food consumption away from home, discussed the economics of information dissemination in this sector, reviewed empirical evidence on the impact of information provision in food-away-from-home settings, and presented the potential costs and benefits of a mandatory labeling policy.